 Back in Healdsburg, I have a few hours to walk around town.
 So much catches my eye along the perimeter of the tree-filled town plaza.

 : a bakery and cafe that serves heritage pies (blood orange buttermilk; bacon, potato, mushroom) and ice creams (juniper and honey; black sesame and coconut).

-: a stationer.
+: an I-want-everything stationer.

-: a home goods boutique.
+: a terrific home goods boutique.

 : a really lovely modern boutique hotel.

 : the Hotel Healdsburg's much-awarded restaurant, run by chef Charlie Palmer.

 : a men's clothing and accessories shop.